Whether you’re shopping for a budding chef or a seasoned gourmand, this guide will help you select the perfect gift!

 5. Gourmet Salts & Spices

 Using high-quality salts and spices can make all the difference in a recipe.
-All of the spices I use come from either Simply Organic or Frontier Natural Coop.
+Most of the spices I use come from either Simply Organic or Frontier Natural Coop.
 I highly recommend browsing their online catalogs for inspiration and ideas!

 Here are a few of my favorite spices: Garam Masala, Herbes de Provence, and Ground Ginger Root.
 I’m also obsessed with this Yakima Applewood Smoked Sea Salt – it makes everything taste like it came right off the smoker!